kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Boring infrastructure is success.

-## "Built to Be Extended" Means the Application Model Remains Open
+## "Built to Be Extended" Means the Application Model Remains Open { #built-extended-means }

 The deepest point is that Kora's own application model is available to extension authors.